x-board/x-board-protocol/docs/list-pins-capabilities.md

 Here, we define the standard operations and PWM with any value on pins 1 through 3.
 Then, it uses the similarity to define fading from any value to any value with time within 1 and 10.

-Instead of the `DF ..
-EF` sequence, the `DF ..
-DF FF` can be used.
+Instead of the `FD ..
+FE` sequence, the `FD ..
+FD FF` can be used.
 In this case, you aren't stepping into the data part.
 This means that all possible values are allowed for the values that would be defined for on top of the similarity.

     00
-        EF
+        FE
         01
-            EF
+            FE
             FF
         05
         FF
     01
-        EF
+        FE
         02
-            EF
+            FE
             01
-                EF
+                FE
                 01
-                    EF FF
+                    FE FF
                 03
-                    DF EF
+                    FD FE
                     01
                     00 80
                 FF
             FF
         03
-            DF 01 01 DF FF
+            FD 01 01 FD FF
     FF

 Here, we define the standard operations and PWM with values up to 128 on pins 1 through 3.